gsierra22/who-s-that-animal/README.md

 # Acknowledgement

 Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
+I want to also thank my friends who were extremely supported during this development.

 # Support